openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

       lectures and exercises before beginning your session.
 Sit down through the exercise steps and make sure they are clear to your audience.

 Make sure your entire workshop fits within your allotted time-frame.
-Chances are, you™ll
+Chances are, youâ€™ll
       need to make some adjustments before you arrive at your session.
 Review all materials and ask colleagues to review with you.
 Consider utilizing the resources of the openSUSE Conference Team.
 We have volunteers willing to help with reviewing your workshop!